 - A graphical report in the form of scheduled prints of selected views of the SmartVU map is also provided.

 - The Survalent system includes a scheduling facility that allows the operator to define the schedules and destinations for all reports.
 It is possible to direct a scheduled report to multiple printers, one or more of which can be directories on disk.

-- SCADA Explorer database editing software includes: editing tools for all database points, access control, control zones, system parameters, and setup of advanced applications.
+- STC Explorer database editing software includes: editing tools for all database points, access control, control zones, system parameters, and setup of advanced applications.
 Also includes station clone and point modeling features.

 - The database editor provides a graphical tree-like representation of the complete database and supports easy navigation throughout the database to the desired items to be edited.

 - The database editor operates as a "client" program which communicates with a "server" program running on the host computer.
 However the database editor is able to run on any computer that is connected to the host server via the network.
 With this arrangement, it is possible to manage the database maintenance from any suitably configured PC on the network without being necessary to go to the control room to do it.